Refinance Your Chicago Mortgage

-At closing, you will receive a Closing Disclosure that will list the actual charges you will pay.
+At closing, you will receive a Closing Disclosure listing the final charges.

 Step 7.
 Appraisal

-Before you can be approved for a refinance, your lender must order a home appraisal to get the estimated market value for your home.
+Before you are approved for a refinance, your lender must order a home appraisal to get the estimated market value for your home.

-There are several factors that your appraised value is based on, such as number and size of rooms in the home, comparable properties recently sold in the area, and amenities and characteristics that could affect your home’s value.
+There are several factors that the appraised value is based on, such as the number and size of rooms in the home, comparable properties recently sold in the area, and amenities or characteristics that could affect your home’s value.

 Step 8.
 Underwriting

 After you submit your complete mortgage application and supply the required documentation, your loan officer will forward your paperwork to a processor.

 The processor will review and prepare your loan file for underwriting.

 An underwriter will review your completed application and request any additional documentation needed to proceed with your loan and get approvals needed for closing.

 This means that your loan is approved by the underwriter, on the basis that you satisfy specific underwriting conditions before scheduling a closing.